oliw/motion/readme.md

 ## Notes
 This will *not* be readily usable in its current state.
 It has been configured for my Labs and for my personal computer.
 When the project is finished I will investigate tidying things up so that it can be easily installed elsewhere.

+There is a BUG in OpenCV 2.3 whereby not all frames are read in.
+Use 2.4 and above.

+This project requires QT5.